 (f) educational support services; and

-2. Two (2) members from the faculty at-large, selected by the Faculty Council;
+2. No fewer than six (6) members from the faculty at-large, selected by the Faculty Council;

-3. Two (2) members from the student body, selected by the Student Council; and
+3. Two (2) members from each class of the student body, selected by the Student

 4. Such additional non-voting members from the Medical School administration as

 The Admissions Committee shall be empowered to take the following actions: